bglindner/CEE6720_BIO6720/lab02.md

 # CEE/BIO 6720: Laboratory 2
 ## Comparative metagenomics with short reads

-## Preparation (these must be done before class on Feb 26):
-1. Review the meaning of alpha and beta diversity.
-2. Briefly familiarize yourself with the documentation and usage guidelines for the following tools/databases:
-* fastp
-* nonpareil
-* simka
-* vsearch
-* kraken2

 ## Purpose:

 Six metagenomic datasets recovered from timeseries monitoring of a freshwaster lake have been provided, which were captured during the winter and summer of 2010, 2012, and 2014.
 We will assess high level differences between the compositions of these samples.